Protect Your Client Experience: Add This To Your Contract Today

 The backstory: I’d had my eye on a piece for my office that I maybe I didn’t quite need, but you know, I needed it.
 That item was the Creative’s Calendar from Lindsay Letters:

-Stewarding this business (and the Creative Law Shop) well are of paramount importance to me, so while it wasn’t the most exorbitant expense, I saved and thought hard before I purchased the calendar.
+Stewarding this business well are of paramount importance to me, so while it wasn’t the most exorbitant expense, I saved and thought hard before I purchased the calendar.
 But for obvious reasons, I couldn’t wait to add it to my day-to-day.
 One night at the end of Black Friday, I snagged this barn wood beauty for myself.

 As excited as I was to add this calendar to my office, with November and December being the hectic times that they are, the estimated delivery date came and went without my notice.
 And as all good epiphanies go, one night just days before Christmas I woke up in the middle of the night and realized: the calendar had never arrived!